karstyl/ExampleCode/README.md

 Jennifer L. Johnson

-This repository is to feature some example code that I have writen and used for various projects
+This repository is to feature some examples of code that I have writen and used for various projects